naidzim/Camelot-Jr-solver/README.md

 [![Product Name Screen Shot][product-screenshot]]

-Camelot-Jr automatic solver for robotic purposes. it provides the solution of the 48 game puzzles and others if any.
+Camelot Jr automatic solver for robotic purposes.
+It provides the solution of the 48 game puzzles and others if any.

 ### Built With